How to find security vulnerabilities in Drupal CMS (Content Management System)?

 - MIME sniffing

 - Tampering data in a communication

-You can get it started in FREE to perform complete website security audit.
+You can get it started in FREE to perform a complete website security audit.
 Check out my previous blog post about getting started with Detectify.

 The good thing about Detectify is, you get an actionable report which is easy to follow to mitigate the risk faster.

-I hope above tools help you find security risk in your Drupal site so you can fix it before someone misuses it.
+I hope the above tools help you find security risk in your Drupal site so you can fix it before someone misuses it.
 Stay secured!